 For our latest release, we simplified our iconic Chuck 70s to be made out of less ✨

 Videos are not only incredibly popular with users, but they’re also among the most shareable content on social media platforms — users are twice as likely to share video content with others than any other type of content.

 One of the most shareable types of videos we see time and time again are highlight reels.
 Users receive a video recapping all of their best moments that they can then show off to friends and followers.
 It’s humblebragging made easy.

 For businesses that aren’t sure what their viewers want to see, interactive videos, such as this one from WW (formerly Weight Watchers), allows viewers to hand-pick what they’re most proud of.

-Every viewer received their very own video that they could customize to their liking, straight from the video player.
+Every viewer received their very own video that they could customise to their liking, straight from the video player.
 Viewers could then share their achievements they hand-picked themselves with followers.
 Plus, celebrating every member’s accomplishments is a great way for businesses to boost brand love.

-Interactive video is especially helpful when you don’t have customer data to personalize your video.
+Interactive video is especially helpful when you don’t have customer data to personalise your video.
 With interactivity, customers share their data — in a way that’s seamless, not intrusive and even fun — helping you better understand your customer and increasing your first-party data.